 Follow these step-by-step instructions to add ADFS SSO to Any Mobile App:

-The technology behind Fuse My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add ADFS SSO to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add ADFS SSO to the mobile app in seconds.

 Congratulations!
 You now have a mobile app fully integrated with ADFS SSO.